arjumandfatima/ScalableConversionOfStackExchangeNetwork-basedQuestionAnsweringSitesData-DumpToSQLServerDatabase/README.md

 ![Project Screenshot](images/data-dump/download/6.PNG)<br>

 ### 5. Creating the Required Directory Structure
+1. We have provided a create_split_folders.py file in the replication package.
+Download it and place it in the extracted folder containing the data dump.
+From now onwards, we will call it the root folder.
 ![Project Screenshot](images/data-dump/create-split-xml/1.PNG)<br>
+2. Open your Anaconda Prompt here.
+The image below shows simple command prompt but you need to do the same thing on Anaconda Prompt.
+Change the default path to the root directory and run the create_split_folders.py as shown below.
+It will ask you to select the files that you want to split.
+Based on your selection, the corresponding folders will be created.
+We have skipped Tags and PostLinks because we do not want to split them.
 ![Project Screenshot](images/data-dump/create-split-xml/2.PNG)<br>

 ### 5. Creating the Required Directory Structure